vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Tasks and Progress (TODO)

-### 4. Add Trade-Level Visualizations
-- Include charts with entry/exit points and indicator overlays (e.g., moving averages, RSI).
-- **Checkpoint:** At least one chart with trade markers and indicators is present.
-- Status: Pending

-### 5. Add Drawdown, Return Distribution, and Heatmap Visualizations
-- Present drawdown curve, return distribution, and heatmap of trade outcomes.
-- **Checkpoint:** Each visualization is present in the report.
-- Status: Pending

 ### 6. Document Risk/Position Sizing Logic
 - Describe how capital is allocated and risk is managed per trade.
 - **Checkpoint:** Section describing risk and position sizing is present.